StanfordVL/CS131_release/fall_2020/hw0_release/README.md

 ```
 jupyter notebook
 ```
 Now go to your web browser (ex, Google Chrome, Safari, Firefox) and go the this url: `localhost:8888`.
-Click on `hw0.ipynb` to start working on the assignment.
+Click on the `hw0_release` folder then `hw0.ipynb` to start working on the assignment.